 The NAICS code qualification is tied to the number of employees or revenue.
-As described above, employee headcounts are easy, but revenue is tricky.
+Employee headcounts are easy, but revenue is tricky.
 The old rule was that you calculate the average of your last three years of revenue.

 Example: Up-and-Coming Corporation (UCC)

-UCC has explosive, recent growth due to some big contracts in the last two years:
+UCC has sudden, explosive growth due to some big contracts in the last two years: